Cricut Tips for beginners

 Save Often

 Always save your projects, even while you are working on them, and they are not complete.
 Every time you save a project, you will be prompted to either “save” or “save as”.
 When you select “save”, the original will be saved with the new version.
 If you choose “save as” you will give it a new title and it will make a new project.
-You will then have an original and a new version in your projects file.
+You will then have an original and a new version in your project file.

 Saving frequently will ensure you don’t lose work.
 A simple reason might be a wifi outage.
 If your wifi is spotty or you have an unexpected computer issue, you will lose your work.
-Saving saves times and frustrations over lost work.
+Saving saves time and frustrations over lost work.

 Saving for Off-Line